 The story above shows how a school access control system can be used to protect school students and their property, it's an important part of the whole school security system, which also includes other security measures such as surveillance, screening systems, alarm systems, and barriers.

 These security measures work collectively to help keep school campuses safe.
 As a protective outer layer, this system prevents unauthorized access from accessing the school property.
 Without a decent access control solution, school campuses can be vulnerable to trespassers and security threats.

 So, why use access control for schools?
-The answer is simple: it helps to increase security and protect students, faculty, and property, giving school campuses the protection and mitigation they need to stay safe.
+The answer is simple: it enables school campuses to provide protection for students, faculty, and structural property, offering them security and relief they need.
 The following are 3 major advantages:

 Access control for schools doesn't just secure the perimeter of the school - it prevents unauthorized entry into the school and secures other areas as well.
 With this type of system in place, you'll complete your school's physical security measures, which will create a safe environment for students and staff.

 A well-designed school access control system makes it easy to manage credentials and access privileges for different users, such as students, faculty, and staff.
 It can also help to control access for visitors and vendors who need to enter the school campus.

 A school access control system with advanced features such as biometrics and card readers can save time having to manually check student IDs or look for keys, which can cause a big delay when students are trying to get into the school.
 A security system can also help automate many other processes, such as issuing visitor badges, updating IT and building access logs, and more, which can save valuable time and resources.

 Overall, the benefits of using a school control system are clear: it provides enhanced security and protection for students, faculty, staff, and visitors.
 It also helps you have more control of your school s security and access management processes, which can help save time and resources.

 What questions should you ask when choosing an access control solution for schools?